-Quality of Life grant applications are accepted from 501(c)(3) nonprofit organizations, municipalities and tribal entities.
+Quality of Life grant applications are accepted from 501(c)(3) nonprofit organizations, municipal and state governments, school districts, recognized tribal entities, and other institutions such as community or veterans hospitals.
 An organization must have its own 501(c)(3) tax status (or be a part of or chapter of a national organization that is a 501(c)(3) nonprofit organization).
 Fiscal Sponsors are NOT allowed to apply on behalf of non-501(c)(3) nonprofit organizations.